Can acupuncture be an effective form of treatment for individuals who have sustained a spinal cord injury?

 Similarly, the stimulation can trigger the brain to release neurotransmitters that regulate stress hormones to help you feel relaxed and relieve pain.

-However, it’s important to understand that with a spinal cord injury, sensory impulses from areas innervated below the level of injury may not be able to reach the brain.
+It’s important to understand that with a spinal cord injury, sensory impulses from areas innervated below the level of injury may not be able to reach the brain.
 Individuals with less severe spinal cord injuries have more spared neural pathways that can deliver messages between the brain and body.
-As a result, more positive results have been observed in individuals with incomplete SCIs than those with complete SCIs.
+As a result, more positive results of acupuncture treatments have been observed in individuals with incomplete SCIs than those with complete SCIs.

 Now that you understand how acupuncture promotes healing, let’s discuss why there’s so much skepticism towards it.